mlp6/Medical-Software-Design/README.md

 will require some tweaking, specifically the `print()` function calls and fancy string formatting.*

+A development version of this repository is here: https://gitlab.oit.duke.edu/mlp6/Medical-Software-Design

+Dr. David Ward has continued to teach and innovate on this class beyond the Fall 2018 semester: https://github.com/dward2/BME547

 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/)

 All material in this repository is covered by a Creative Commons